 The current paddling pool has been in place since the 1930s and opens six weeks of the year during the school summer holidays.
 The council annually reviews their budget and during such reviews the Paddling Pool is always under threat due to (amongst other reasons) its high running and maintenance costs.

-Friends of the Park continue to campaign to keep the pressure on to retain the existing paddling pool and have ring fenced £10,000 of funds towards this.
-From the beginning of 2017, IDVerde - a private company - have taken over the maintenance of Green Spaces for the Council at Sir Joseph Hood Memorial Playing Field and the Paddling Pool now fall under their remit so The Friends are waiting to see how this will impact the park and the paddling pool.
-The Friends main objective in terms of the paddling pool is to ensure that a water facility remains open over the summer months for all to enjoy.
+Friends of the Park have regularly campaigned to keep the existing paddling pool open.
+From the beginning of 2017, IDVerde - a private company - took over the maintenance of Green Spaces for the Council at Sir Joseph Hood Memorial Playing Field and the Paddling Pool now falls under their remit.
+The Friends continue to monitor the impact of these changes and were delighted that the pool was repaired and opened and ran for the majority of the very hot summer in 2022.
+Find out more about our campaigning.

 Rascals provides fun for children aged 0 - 5, with a bouncy castle, ball pool, ride-on toys and lots more, all set in the Pavilion in the park!

 There is a baby area with nappy change and bottle warming facilities.